peytoncordero/DRI25/html-css.md

     - "[Marketplace Tech: How The History of Blackness On The Internet Was Erased](https://www.marketplace.org/shows/marketplace-tech/how-the-history-of-blackness-on-the-internet-was-erased/) this podcast interview is with Charleton McIlwain, Professor of Media, Culture, and Communications at New York University, on his book _Black Software: The Internet and Racial Justice, from AfroNet to Black Lives Matter._ The discussion touches upon the invisibility and erasure of Black voices, perspectives, and contributions to the development of the Internet."

 projects:
-    - description: "HTML and CSS are fundamental to building websites.
+    - description: "HTML and CSS are fundamental to building websites, and to the Internet as we know it today.
 Almost all web-based projects use HTML and CSS in some aspect of their web design.
 I have included two different kinds of projects that use HTML and CSS to to bring to notice a diversity of ways of using the internet and websites in digital humanities projects:"
     - "[Colored Conventions](https://coloredconventions.org/): The Colored Conventions project is a community-based archive of nineteenth-century Black political organization.
 In its early stage, this project crowdsourced much of its data-gathering efforts by building an interface for volunteers to digitally transcribe archival texts.
 This project uses HTML and CSS in many of its aspects."
     - "[Musical Passage](http://www.musicalpassage.org/): Musical Passage is an exhibit of early African diasporic music.
 This website reproduces a transcriptions and renditions of songs performed by enslaved African people in the Caribbean in the early eighteenth century.
 This project uses HTML, CSS, and other languages to provide a multimodal experience for its visitors, who can see a historical document as well as listen to the earliest known record of African diasporic music."

 ethical considerations:
-    - Building websites can involve making information public on the internet, which raises a host of intellectual property legal concerns.
+    - Building websites can involve making information public on the internet, which raises a host of intellectual property and legal concerns.
 It is very important to make sure that you prominently declare which creative commons licenses you are using for your website so that visitors to your website are aware of the ways in which they can use the information that you are providing.
 Learn more about choosing the appropriate creative commons license on [the Creative Commons website](https://creativecommons.org/choose/).
 Similarly, if your website uses images, videos, or any kind of document from other sources (like archives, artists, newspapers, etc.) you must be sure to cite these sources and make sure that you have the necessary permissions to reproduce these works.
     - Creating websites also involves making sure that it is designed to be accessible for those with disabilities.
 If your website displays images, then each image should also contain [alt text](https://accessibility.psu.edu/images/alttext/) metadata that describes the image such that it is usable for screenreaders.
 Screenreaders make websites accessible for those with visual and/or auditory disabilities.
 Similarly, if your website involves showcasing audio-based information (like interviews or lectures) then you should provide a transcription of the audio.
 We will go over basic practices of making websites accessible in this workshop.
 You can learn more about accessibility standards and guidelines at the [W3C's page on Web Accessibility](https://www.w3.org/standards/webdesign/accessibility).
 Furthermore, there are also services like the [WAVE tool](https://wave.webaim.org/) that help identify ways of making websites more accessible.
     - Creating websites, and posting them online, builds things that may be simultaneously ephemeral and permanent.
 A website may break down at a future point and require ongoing maintenance, modification, or other form of care.
 A website may even disappear over time through future changes to hosting infrastructure or other technological factors.
 Yet a website may also find itself living on, even after it has been removed deliberately or otherwise, through [search engine indexes](https://www.searchenginejournal.com/search-engines/website-indexing/) and databases such as [The Internet Archive's Wayback Machine](https://archive.org/web/).